Acupuncture, Herbs, Reiki

 Kidney Yang deficiency

-Low libido, weak ejaculation, impotence, seminal emission, low sperm count, slow motility,
+Low libido and or impotence, slow motility of sperm, weak ejaculation, seminal emission, low sperm count,

-Yang deficiency symptoms (coldness, fatigue, pale bright face, copious clear urine)
+Yang deficiency symptoms (feeling cold, fatigue, pale bright face, clear and excessive urination)

 Kidney Yin deficiency

-seminal emission, slow mobility, low count, thick sticky semen from Heat &/or lack of fluids,
+Seminal emission, low sperm count, thick sticky semen from Heat and or lack of fluids,